ctolentino/red-ristan/redRistanTFR.md

 ###The Problem

 Once upon a time there was a young man, Ristan, who wanted to visit his grandmother's house, across the woods.
-The woods is populated by Arson,
+Lurking in the woods is Big Bad Brooks, a wolf who eats those who dare enroach on his territory.
+Luckily for him, in the west side of the woods lives Arson, the Wolfslayer.

 ###Your Mission